gesande/mybacklog/trunk/releases/v1.0.1/readme.txt

 Introduced DefaultBacklogFactory.
-With that and SysoutBacklogDisplay a simple backlogs can be created
+With that and SysoutBacklogDisplay simple backlogs can be created